iotblackbelt/iotdt-device-bridge/APPLICATIONREGISTRATION.md

 }
 ```

-> The role of "Device Administrator" is assigned, as the device bridge will  created devices and sensors if they are not yet known in the Azure Digital Twin.

-3. Click on the `Execute` button and a `Gateway Device` role will be assigned to your Azure application.
+3. Click on the `Execute` button and a `Device Administrator` role will be assigned to your Azure application.
 If the role assignment was successful a role assignment Id will be provided in the JSON Output field.

-> More information on roles that can be assigned can be found [here](https://docs.microsoft.com/en-us/azure/digital-twins/security-role-based-access-control#role-definitions).
+> The role of "Device Administrator" is assigned, as the device bridge will create devices and sensors if they are not yet known in the Azure Digital Twin.
+More information on roles that can be assigned can be found [here](https://docs.microsoft.com/en-us/azure/digital-twins/security-role-based-access-control#role-definitions).